 The National Center for Education Evaluation and Regional Assistance (NCEE) is one of the four centers of the Institute of Education Sciences.
 It is responsible for:

 Dr. Matthew Soldner has served as Commissioner of NCEE since 2018.
 In that role, Dr. Soldner also serves as the Department of Education's Chief Evaluation Officer.

 Dr. Soldner's expertise includes the design and implementation of complex, mixed-methods evaluations; innovative practices designed to improve student outcomes after high-school; postsecondary competency-based education; federal financial aid; and federal statistical policy and practice.
 His Ph.D. is from the University of Maryland's College of Education.

-NCEE's evaluation division focuses on conducting rigorous impact studies of promising education programs and practices that are supported through federal funds by conducting studies that will assess the impact of education programs on academic achievement, particularly in reading, mathematics, and science.
+NCEE's Evaluation Division focuses on conducting rigorous impact studies of promising education programs and practices that are supported through federal funds.
+It conducts studies that assess the impact of education programs on academic achievement, particularly in reading, mathematics, and science.